learn-co-curriculum/react-hooks-redux-thunk-lab/README.md

 }
 ```

-Putting what we know together, we can start by writing the basic function defintion:
+Putting what we know together, we can start by writing the basic function definition:

 ```js
 export const fetchCats = () => {